Rick0317/QC_Mentorship_Task1/README.md

 if b is even, we claim if a <

 ### Based on the past implementations
+Based on the past paper, I implemented the circuit with QFT, controlled rotation gates, and inverse QFT.
+The circuit has 2*(n_1 + n_2) number of qubits.

 ## Discussion
+One of the difficulty I found during creating the multiplication function is understanding what happens to the superposition states when we apply controlled rotation gates.

 ## References
 [1] Addition on a Quantum Computer, Thomas G. Draper, 1998